anoma/juvix/docs/reference/language/modules.md

 open Data.List;
 ```

-When opening a module, if we want to open an explicit subset of its definition,
+When opening a module, if we want to open an explicit subset of its definitions,
 we will use the `using` keyword thus:

 ```juvix